Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

      dotnet add package Azure.AI.FormRecognizer --version 3.0.0
      ```

-    >**Note**: This isn't strictly necessary if you previously used pip to install the package into Python environment; but it does no harm to ensure it's installed!*

 4. In the same terminal for the **test-model** folder, install the Tabulate library.
 This will provide your output in a table:

      **C#**